wonsunahn/CS1632_Reddit_Cats/README.md

 # Groupwork Plan

-I suggest that each partner in the group works on this individually.
-There is only one single file that you will be modifying the Selenium IDE (.side) project file, or the RedditCatsTest.java file.
+I want each member in the group to work on this individually and that is why I created individual repositories in GitHub Classroom.
+Practically, there is only one single file that you will be modifying the Selenium IDE (.side) project file, or the RedditCatsTest.java file.
 And it would be difficult for both of you to work on that single file.
 Parallel modifications would result